warren-bank/testing-readme-before-commit/README.md

             this list currently contains:
             * wget

-    >   * _interactively identify each partial/incomplete download file_<br>
+    >   * _interactively identify each partial/incomplete download file_

-          checkbox that
+    >     > checkbox that
             * when:
               * `checked`
               * one or more _saved HTTP Requests_ are selected
               * a download tool is actived from the list
             * triggers:
               * an interactive `file picker` dialog to open for each of the selected _saved HTTP Requests_, which allows the user to resume broken downloads to files having a file path that differs from what would be assumed.
 This assumption is based on the following factors:
                 * `Download Directory` preference
                 * the filename, as determined by the external download tool

-        * _fallback behavior when 'cancel' is chosen in interactive dialog_<br>
+    >   * _fallback behavior when 'cancel' is chosen in interactive dialog_<br>
           checkbox that
           * when:
             * _interactively identify each partial/incomplete download file_ is `checked`